Bricktech2000/Notes/notes/concept-vs-fact.md

 _an isolated piece of information related to a concept_

-facts can easily get confused, which is the reason why we have reference books and search engines. _if you know the concept, you can quickly look up the fact_. facts can be learned through [[mnemonic]].
+facts can easily get confused, which is the reason why we have reference books and search engines. _if you know the concept, you can quickly look up the fact_. facts can be learned through [[mnemonic]] or other [[memory-technique]]s.

 ### examples